Awesome

 @media (prefers-reduced-motion: no-preference)

-: animations off by default, users enable animations, and browsers without support for this media query don't animate (good accessibility):@media (prefers-reduced-motion: no-preference) { .fancy-box { transition: transform 0.2s; } }
+: animations on by default if browser supports this query, users can disable animations, and browsers without support for this media query don't animate (good accessibility):@media (prefers-reduced-motion: no-preference) { .fancy-box { transition: transform 0.2s; } }

 /* this code snippet is an example pattern for motion-safe fallback animation: */ @keyframes fade-in { /* still get attention subtly but without motion */ } @keyframes slide-in { /* use motion to direct attention */ } .important-element { animation: fade-in 0.5s; /* safe fallback that's still helpful */ animation-delay: 1s; } /* prevent motion if the user requests reduced motion: */ /* prevent motion if browser doesn't support checking, just to be safe: */ @media (prefers-reduced-motion: no-preference) { .important-element { animation-name: slide-in; } }